Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Chondroprotectors.

-The method of administration of drugs depends on the severity of the pain syndrome.
-With low-intensity pain, it is enough to apply ointments and gels to the area of the affected segment.
-With severe neuralgia, one has to resort to the use of injectable forms.
+The method of using medications depends on the severity of the pain syndrome.
+For low-intensity pain, applying ointments and gels to the area of the affected segment is sufficient.
+With severe neuralgia, you have to resort to using injectable forms.

 Immobilization

-In some diseases, for example, injuries and osteochondrosis, the pain syndrome from the nerve root is associated with the pressure of bone structures on it.
-In this case, it is necessary to relieve stress by applying the immobilization method.
+In some diseases, for example, injuries and osteochondrosis, pain from the nerve root is associated with pressure on it from bone structures.
+In this case, it is necessary to relieve tension using the immobilization method.

-The vertebrae can be separated from each other using skeletal traction - this is used for injuries, fractures.
+The vertebrae can be separated from each other using skeletal traction - this is used for injuries and fractures.

-Corset structures can also be used to immobilize the motor segment - a Shants collar for the neck, a lumbar belt for the lower back.
+To immobilize the motion segment, you can also use corset structures - a Shants collar for the neck, a lumbar belt for the lower back.

 Providing rest for the nerve root allows you to reduce symptoms and eliminate the cause of the disease without further progression.

-In modern medical practice, the significant influence of physiotherapy on the course of the inflammatory process is recognized.
-Thermal methods of exposure can reduce the intensity of the inflammatory reaction by increasing blood flow in the affected area, relaxing muscle fibers.
+Modern medical practice recognizes the significant influence of physiotherapy on the course of the inflammatory process.
+Thermal methods of exposure can reduce the intensity of the inflammatory reaction by increasing blood flow in the affected area and relaxing muscle fibers.
 Possible procedures:

 • Paraffin applications.